shashank-sharma/100-days-of-code/log.md

 ### Day 33: Feburary 4, 2017

 Youbot v1.1 BETA version released.
 Added loads of functions which are totally awesome.
 Also started Django tutorials and now i am able to understand so many things.

+### Day 34: Feburary 5, 2017

+Youbot v1.1 released.
+Now i will work on different project.
+Also studied algorithms + NPTEL courses.
+Also will try to program in C++.